Resources and materials

 Supplier compliance questionnaire

-Progress and achievements 2022
+Progress and achievements in 2023

-SBTi supplier engagement target
+Science-based supplier engagement target

-Progress and achievements 2022
+Progress and achievements in 2023

 Outlook

-Where necessary, we will continue to review and update our risk assessment and “Business Continuity Plan” on a regular basis.
-We will also remain in close contact with our business partners in order to manage future concerns, such as logistical issues or availability problems.
+Where necessary, we will continue to review and update our risk assessment and Business Continuity Plan on a regular basis.
+We will also remain in close contact with our business partners to manage topics such as logistical issues, availability problems and sustainability targets.